filosfino/alfred-conf-editor-workflow/README.md

 ce <program_name>
 ```

-Hit enter will open the conf file in SublimeText.
+Hit enter will open the conf file in SublimeText, modify the workflow with your favourite editor.

 Hold cmd to reveal in finder.